tillbiskup/aspecd/docs/roadmap.rst

 For later versions
 ==================

-* Remaining basic processing and analysis steps, such as algebra with datasets, slice extraction for >2D datasets, averaging (over parts of axis) for N-D datasets, peak finding, SNR determination, denoising, filtering, noise, cut dataset and axis (to common range)
+* Remaining basic processing and analysis steps, such as algebra with datasets, slice extraction for >2D datasets, peak finding, SNR determination, denoising, filtering, noise, cut dataset and axis (to common range)

+* Normalising over parts of a dataset

 * Reporter: Method for adding dict representations of datasets to context